Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Conclusions

 \section{Conclusions}

-\gb belongs to the ED-2 stream, so its kinematics suggests that it was formed in the ED-2 progenitor GC.
-In this Letter, we studied the dynamical formation and ejection of \gb-like binaries in GCs.
+In this letter we studied the dynamical formation of \gb-like binaries in GCs.
 We analysed the public catalogue of star-by-star GC simulations in \cite{Kremer2020}, and compared it to \gb.
-We found that the properties of \gb -- masses, period, eccentricity and lack of chemical pollution -- are compatible with it being assembled dynamically from a previously unbound star and a BH that had not undergone joint stellar evolution.
+We found that the properties of \gb\ (masses, period, eccentricity and lack of chemical pollution) are compatible with it being assembled dynamically from a previously unbound star and a BH that have not undergone joint stellar evolution.

-Furthermore, we extend our analysis to the whole ED-2 stream in particular and the Galactic halo in general.
-We predict that the stream contains of the order of $\sim 9 - 13$ dynamically-assembled \sbh binaries, whereas the halo contains $\sim 10^5$.
+Furthermore, we extended our analysis to the whole ED-2 stream in particular and the Galactic halo in general.
+We predict that the stream produced $\sim 9 - 13$ dynamically assembled \sbh binaries, whereas the halo contains $\sim 10^5$ S-BH binaries, preferentially towards the Galactic centre.
+The next {\it Gaia} data release (DR4, late 2025) will allow us to test this prediction.